sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

  * Use up their resources
  * Turn their move back on them
  * Separate them
- * Give an opportunity that fits a players's cards or character's background
+ * Give an opportunity that fits a player's cards or character's background
  * Show a downside to their appearance, reputation, or equipment
  * Put someone in a spot
  * Offer an opportunity, with or without cost